Top of page

 Biography

-Professor Goodstein is one of the founding co-directors of Emory University's European Studies Project.
+Goodstein is one of the founding co-directors of Emory University's Europe and Beyond Project.

 Selected Publications